Tartilo/Kernel-Methods-Kaggle-Challenge-DNA-Sequences-Classification-/README.md

-# Kernel-Methods-Kaggle-Challenge-DNA-Sequences-Classification-
+# Kernel-Methods-DNA-Sequences-Classification-

 ## 1. Kaggle Challenge Description
-This project is part of the Kaggle challenge **"Data Challenge Kernel Methods 2024-2025."** The goal is to classify DNA sequences using kernel-based machine learning methods.
-We explore different kernel functions, including the **Spectrum Kernel**, to compute similarity between sequences and use **Kernelized Logistic Regression** for classification.
+This project is part of the Kaggle challenge **"Data Challenge Kernel Methods 2024-2025."** The goal of this challenge is to predict whether a DNA sequence region is binding site to a specific transcription factor.
+All information about the Challenge can be found on the report and the following website:

 https://www.kaggle.com/competitions/data-challenge-kernel-methods-2024-2025/data